diegomrepo/global-extractor/README.md

 - Supports a wide range of languages via a configurable extension list.
 - Processes single files or entire directories.

+## Installation

+Just copy the `ext.sh` file to a directory in your PATH and make it executable.

 ## Usage

 ```bash